sashkalysenko/pbc-Lysenko/README.md

 ## *Tests*

-Tests per each function are located in one file.
-So, to run them separately:
+To run all tests:
-* `pytest tests/BDD_tests.py -m fib` - runs tests for fibonacci-function.
+* `pytest tests` - runs all the created unit tests
-* `pytest tests/BDD_tests.py -m pairs` - runs tests for pairs-function.
+* `pytest tests -m pairs/fib` - runs tests for pairs/fibonacci functions accordingly.

 Run tests w/o parameters leads to performing them all.